We offer an inclusive game solution with interactive play equipment.

-The current play equipment for disabled is most often not challenging or fun because:
+The current play equipment for people with disabilities is most often not challenging or fun because:

 - Most playgrounds are usually focused on just one disability

-- Disabled children still face many barriers, both social and environmental
+- Children with disabilities still face many barriers, both social and environmental

-- Communication barriers prevent many disabled children from joining in
+- Communication barriers prevent many children with disabilities from joining in

 The Yalp Sona | Wallaroo Park - Woodforest in Montgomery County, TX